Key Takeaways

 Alliance Partition Systems grew from $5M to $50M, not by hiring more but by integrating operations.
 With outsourced CFO support, automated WIP reports, and strategic dashboards, APS eliminated manual bottlenecks and scaled confidently.

-Private equity, strategic buyers, and even employee-owned transition plans all look for the same thing: a scalable, transparent business.
+After all, private equity, strategic buyers, and even employee-owned transition plans all look for the same thing: a scalable, transparent business.

 What Buyers Want: